How am I judged during my performance?

 You need to bring two copies of your Digital Audio file or CD to your rehearsal.
 Only your musical selection should be on your Digital Audio file or CD - no other tracks.
 Singers are not permitted to have background vocals.
 Instrumentalists cannot have the track playing the same part they are performing.

 What do I wear to my rehearsal?

 Wear the same clothes you will be wearing for your performance so that the lights will complement your outfit.

 What time do I have to arrive at the Boyce Theatre on the evening of my performance?

 Show call is at 5:45 PM SHARP!

-You need to arrive at least 15 minutes before your rehearsal time.
+You need to arrive at least 15 minutes before your scheduled rehearsal time.

 The rehearsals are held in the Boyce Theatre at Stampede Park.
 This is the same place as the competition and live auditions were held.

 All contestants are asked to wait in the dressing room before the competition and while the show is in progress.
 There is a dressing room chaperone to help you with questions.
 We suggest you warm up before your performance.
 There will be a TV for you to watch the show, water to drink, and access to a washroom.
 Parents, friends and family are not allowed in the dressing room and are asked to wait in the Boyce Theatre until after the show.

 Competition: Our show M.C will introduce you.
-He or she will talk to you back stage before you perform.
-He will want to know a little bit about you as well as how to pronounce your name correctly.
+He or she will talk to you back stage before you perform to find out a little bit about you as well as how to pronounce your name correctly.